wso2/product-apim/README.md

 3. Go to the default runtime dir wso2apim-${project.version}/wso2/default/bin directory and execute the carbon.sh script: ``./carbon.sh``

 ### Running WSO2 API Manager Gateway
-1. Find the API Manager gateway distribution download or from product-apim/gateway/target if built from source
 1. Download the API Manager gateway distribution from [releases](https://github.com/wso2/product-apim/releases) OR if you built from source, find the binary from product-apim/gateway/target.
 2. Extract the distribution.
 Ex: unzip wso2apim-gateway-${project.version}.zip
 3. Go to the wso2apim-gateway-${project.version} directory and execute ``bin/ballerina run service services.bsz``